Agree Realty Corporation

 Investment Opinion: Should I buy ADC Today?

-Risks & Conditions: The two biggest risks are dividend sustainability (170% payout) and valuation compression if growth decelerates.
-This Hold rating would upgrade to a Buy if the stock stabilizes above key support at $69.56 and the forward P/E compresses toward 30x, offering a better risk/reward.
-It would downgrade to a Sell if the dividend is cut or quarterly revenue growth decelerates below 10%.
-Currently, the stock is fairly valued to slightly overvalued relative to its near-term growth prospects and sector headwinds.
+Risks & Conditions: The two biggest risks are valuation compression from sustained high interest rates and a slowdown in the acquisition-driven growth engine.
+This Hold rating would upgrade to a Buy if the P/E multiple compresses meaningfully below 35x without a deterioration in the growth outlook, or if interest rates decline sharply, reducing funding costs.
+It would downgrade to a Sell if quarterly revenue growth decelerates below 10% YoY or if FFO/share guidance is cut.
+Based on current data, the stock is fairly valued to slightly overvalued relative to its own history and the growth trajectory it must deliver.

 Sign up to view all